saint37/sketchpad/README.md

 # sketchpad
-processing code for sketchpad;＜/br＞ download and run for fun;＜/br＞ remember to change the folder name into Sketchingpad (coz .pde needs to be inside a folder with same name)
+processing code for sketchpad
+download and run for fun
+remember to change the folder name into Sketchingpad (coz .pde needs to be inside a folder with same name)